Son stolen from mother’s arms at birth 42 years ago hugs her for first time

 Gonzalez declined to be interviewed for this story.

-Back at Gonzalez’ home, Thyden realized that he and his mother share a love of cooking.
+Back at Gonzalez’s home, Thyden realized that he and his mother share a love of cooking.

 “My hands are in the same dough as my mama,” he said as they made fried empanadas together.
 He pledged to keep using the family recipe to stay connected with his family and his culture.